Creeping Death

 © Eppu Normaali, paitsi A6.
 Love Kustannus Oy ja B1.
 Tiger Music

-n©b
+PÄLP-2, n©b

 - COVER: simple and quite thin cardboard cover without any mention of printing company,

-- RELEASED: Originally released on 19th May 1978 (source: the bands official website www.eppunormaali.fi).
+Originally released on 19th May 1978 (source: the bands official website www.eppunormaali.fi).

-this is because Epe Helenius (the founder and the head of Poko Rekords at the time) expected
+this is because Epe Helenius (the founder and the head of Poko Rekords at the time) expected more sales from the Teddy & the Tigers debut album Bobbin' than

-more sales from the Teddy & the Tigers debut album Bobbin' than from the Eppu Normaali debut album Aknepop and so Boppin' was released as Poko's very
+from the Eppu Normaali debut album Aknepop and so Boppin' was released as Poko's very first album release with cat# PÄLP 1 despite Aknepop being actually

-first album release with cat# PÄLP 1 despite Aknepop being actually released before Boppin'.
-Epe was right as Boppin' sold a lot more than Aknepop in its
+released before Boppin'.
+Epe was right as Boppin' sold a lot more than Aknepop in its release year (Aknepop sold only around 2000 copies back then) but as the

-release year (Aknepop sold only around 2000 copies back then) but as the years went by it turned out Teddy & the Tigers wasn't such a long lasting and
+years went by it turned out Teddy & the Tigers wasn't such a long lasting and successful band as Eppu Normaali.

-Poko Rekords, PÄLP 2, black vinyl with red/green center labels, repress, missprint
+Poko Rekords, PÄLP 2 / PÄLP-2, black vinyl with pink/green center labels, repress, mispress

 - BARCODE: none

-- RUNOUTS: side A, full runouts: PÄLP21 A 2 M R GP 1
+- RUNOUTS: side A, full runouts: PÄLP21 A 2 [M with line on top] R GP 1

-side A, etched: 2 M R
+side A, lightly etched: 2 [M with line on top] R

-side B, etched: 2 M R
+side B, lightly etched: 2 [M with line on top] R

 side A, stamped: PÄLP 1 A 2 GP 1